-- 4. Motion is debated: All remarks by the members are made to the chair, never to or about another member.
-Debate can be closed only by a 2/3 vote by the assembly. - 5.
+- 4. Motion is debated: All remarks by the members are made through the chair, never to or about another member.
+Debate can be closed only by a 2/3 vote of the assembly. - 5.
 Motion is put: The chair says, "The motion is to allocate \$300 to repair the computers.
-All in favor of the motion indicate by saying, 'Aye'.
+All in favor of the motion indicate by raising your hand."

-All opposed to the motion indicate by saying, "No'."
+All opposed to the motion indicate by raising your hand."